Planning for Emergencies: Always be Prepared

 Planning for Emergencies: Always Be Prepared

 In 2010, a massive 8.8 magnitude earthquake centered in Chile, created power outages, landslides, and tremendous damage to homes and businesses throughout the country.
 In 2012, Hurricane Sandy killed at least 69 people in the Caribbean before moving north and merging with a winter weather front over the United States.
 Sandy slammed New York City and the mid-Atlantic region with devastating wind, rain, and tidal surges.
-And, more recently, wild fires in northern California destroyed as many as 250 homes and charred more than 90 square miles of earth.
+And, more recently, wildfires in northern California destroyed as many as 250 homes and charred more than 90 square miles of earth.

 Natural disasters and other catastrophic events can occur anytime, anywhere.
 That’s why it is important for organizations to develop comprehensive, emergency-preparedness plans.
 Planning in advance for any contingency will reduce the risk of placing the business and its workforce in danger.